JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-close.png)

 Now we have the url of the endpoint.
-We will call it inside the Azure Function
+We will call it inside the Azure Function.

 ## Altering the azure function for Microsoft Flow access